KwFung7/ha-hk-clp-consumption/README.md

 2. Verify your CLP credentials are correct
 3. Ensure your Home Assistant instance has internet access
 4. Check if the CLP API endpoints are accessible
+5. Verify the trigger time is set correctly
+6. Check the last successful fetch time and any error messages in the component state

 ## Development